RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-14/implementing-security-inapp.md

-## Task 2: Creating and Using an Authorization Scheme\
+## Task 2: Creating and Using an Authorization Scheme

-In this hands-on lab, you create an **Authorization Scheme** to ensure only people entered as Team Members can log into the **Online Shopping Application**.
+In this task, you create an **Authorization Scheme** to ensure only people entered as Team Members can log into the **Online Shopping Application**.
 You apply the authorization scheme to the application properties.

 1. Navigate to App Builder and select **Online Shopping Application**.